 Montana State University's Office of Financial Aid coordinates a wide variety of scholarship opportunities.
 In addition to other types of financial aid, many scholarships for freshmen (both resident and non-resident) are awarded automatically, without a separate application form, based on the ACT or SAT scores you submit with your application for admission.
 Please see the MSU Scholarships page for complete information regarding the freshman Achievement Awards and other scholarship opportunities.

 In addition to the MSU Achievement Award scholarships awarded automatically, the College of Engineering and the ECE Department offer scholarships to qualified applicants on a competitive basis.
 The ECE scholarships (both need-based and non-need-based) range from under $500 to more than $3500 per academic year.
 Scholarships are paid in equal amounts for each semester.

 All scholarships require that you be enrolled in Electrical Engineering or Computer Engineering at Montana State University, normally be registered for a minimum of 15 credits, and maintain a semester (not cumulative) GPA of at least 3.0 (or higher in some cases) to be eligible for the scholarship the following semester.

 New and Transfer Students

 Students interested in being considered for COE and ECE scholarships must submit the special COE scholarship application form: please see the COE Scholarships page for the forms and complete information.
-Scholarship applications are due February 1 for the following academic year.
+Scholarship applications are due at the beginning of February for the following academic year.
 However, applications may be evaluated upon receipt, so students are encouraged to submit as soon as possible.

 Continuing StudentsScholarships are currently awarded on a year-by-year basis, so students must file a new scholarship application form each year to be eligible for consideration.
-Scholarship applications are due February 1 for the following academic year.
+Scholarship applications are due at the beginning of February for the following academic year.

 FINANCIAL NEED-BASED SCHOLARSHIPS